dchicchon/Polus/README.md

 ## Summary

-In the past, I have found planning out my life difficult and could never get accustomed to the act of writing in a physical daily planner (from which I never followed through with).
+In the past, I have found planning out my life a bit of a hassle and could never get accustomed to the act of writing in a physical daily planner (from which I never followed through with).
 That's why I have decided to build my own online daily planner as a google chrome extension!
 The way I am driven to use my planner daily now is that with each new tab I open, I am forced to look at my calendar and make plans.

 ## Features